-If you would like to have all of your data erased
+If you would like to have your data erased

 In certain situations, you have the right to request the controller to erase the personal data concerning you.

 Personal data refers to information by which you can be identified.